akdemirlab/HiCPlotter/README.md

     plotTriangular: an integer for plotting rotated half matrix (1:default) or not (0).
     plotTadDomains: an integer for plotting TADs identified by HiCPlotter (1) or not (0:default).
     plotPublishedTadDomins: an integer for plotting TADs from Dixon et, al. 2012 (1:default) or not (0).
+    plotDomainsAsBars: an integer for plotting TADs as bars (1) instead of triangles (0:default)
     highResolution: an integer whether plotting high resolution (1:default) or not (0).
     plotInsulation: an integer for plotting insulation scores (0:default) or plot (1).
     randomBins: an integer for plotting random resolution data (1:default) or not (0).